JoshuaKGoldberg/create-typescript-app/docs/FAQs.md

    +dist
    ```

-   - Rather than having to remember to compile each time, we'll update our precommit hook in `.husky/precommit` to build for us on each commit:
+   - Rather than having to remember to compile each time, we'll update our pre-commit hook in `.husky/pre-commit` to build for us on each commit:

    ```diff
    +pnpm run build